Presumptions, probabilities, precedents only secondary proofs

 But this will not stop those who apparently think nothing of repeatedly violating scholastic method and make a laughingstock of common sense.
 Readers who have been paying attention here and others who know the rules will recognize this tactic.
 In seizing on such an inconsequential objection, while making it sound as though it is something consequential, an attempt is made to draw attention from the seriousness of this entire presentation and its application to those claiming to head up the various manifestations of Traditionalism.
 Become preoccupied with histrionic headings and the gravity of the issues at stake is eclipsed, or at least the individuals deliberately creating these distractions hope to accomplish this.
 Fortunately their sites generally receive limited traffic and are not taken seriously by anyone of any consequence.

 Baseless objections and comments deserve no recognition, but unfortunately they can deceive or confuse the unwary.
 For this reason we have addressed them here.
 Learn to recognize these rants and distractions for what they are — an attempt by those dependent on teachings condemned by the Church to maintain their status quo.
-For further information on fallacies of argument contrary to scholasticism, see Rules of Scholastic Argument under the heading “Scholasticism” on this site.
+For further information on fallacies of argument contrary to scholasticism, see Rules of Scholastic Argument in the Archives section of this site.